Supercip971/WingOS/README.md

 ## Supported features

+- pci
+- ahci
-- PCI
+- sata
-- AHCI
+- ata
-- SATA
+- e1000
-- ATA
+- syscall/sysret
-- EXT2FS
+- ext2fs
-- SMP (multi cpu)
+- smp (multi cpu)
 - little gui
 - basic module (for the moment we have the mouse and keyboard module in the userspace)
+- basic ipc
+- basic terminal
 - ...

 ## License: